 Without these stored foods there will be no evidence in Africa for artificial dwellings

-These inferences, if supported by archaeological evidence, should not however lead to the conclusion that without dwelling-containers there was neither storage nor gendered space.
+These inferences, if supported archaeologically, should not lead to the conclusion that without dwelling-containers, there was neither storage nor gendered space.
 Food is not the only resource that can be stored.
 Symbolic knowledge is contained in cultural paraphernalia such as beads, ochres, composite artefacts, burials and the many media and messages of art, language, music, and dance.
 These objects and ceremonial performances (James 2003) are kept, curated, and often revered.
-They are essential to the networks that radiate between people and across landscapes and regions.
+They are essential to the networks that radiate between people and across landscapes.
 Access to this valued cultural knowledge (Spain 1992) is also gendered and hence differentially available.
-As shown by the Kalahari hxaro networks (Wiessner 1982) and the tradelines that traversed Aboriginal Australia (McBryde 1987), this can occur in the absence of dwelling-containers with segregated spaces and stores of food.
-Building artificial dwellings is not necessarily a sign that humanity has passed another milestone towards modernity (Gamble 2007, chapter 2).
-It is possible that dwellings reinterpreted gender relations that were already embedded in extended networks of material exchanges.
-One avenue to explore further is the role of domestic space in the rituals and performance of hosting and hospitality towards guests and strangers (Belfer-Cohen & Hovers 2020; Gamble in press a; in press b).
+As shown by the Kalahari hxaro networks (Wiessner 1982) and the tradelines that traversed Aboriginal Australia (McBryde 1987), this can occur in the absence of dwelling-containers with segregated spaces and stores.
+Artificial dwellings are not another milestone towards modernity (Gamble 2007, chapter 2), but perhapsthey reinterpreted gender relations already embedded in extended networks of material exchanges.
+One avenue to explore further is the role of domestic space in the rituals and performance of hospitality towards guests and strangers (Belfer-Cohen & Hovers 2020; Gamble in press a; in press b).

 Dwellings in African deep history

 Artificial dwellings are found only in the last 20ka of Africa’s deep history.
-An earlier claim was made for a circular hut at Olduvai Gorge, site DK (Leakey 1971), with a diameter of 4.5 m (16 m2) and an age of 1.75Ma.
-It was compared to the much smaller Kalahari shelters of the Ju/’hoansi.
-This claim is no longer supported following taphonomic concerns with Leakey’s ‘living floors’ and alternative interpretations of lithic accumulations as examples of stone-caching behaviour (Potts 1988).
-The area excavations at Olduvai and Koobi Fora (Isaac 1997) recovered concentrations of artefacts which often refit.
-But among these spatial data no other candidates for Lower Pleistocene shelters have been found.
+An earlier claim for a circular hut at Olduvai Gorge, site DK (Leakey 1971), with a diameter of 4.5 m (16 m2) and an age of 1.75Ma, is no longer supported following taphonomic concerns with Leakey’s ‘living floors’ and alternative interpretations of lithic accumulations as stone-caching behaviour (Potts 1988).
+The area excavations at Olduvai and Koobi Fora (Isaac 1997) recovered concentrations of artefacts which often refit, but no other candidates for Lower Pleistocene shelters have been found.

 This absence of evidence continues into the African Middle and Upper Pleistocene (Barham & Mitchell 2008; Mitchell & Lane 2013).
-By contrast, evidence for kindled and conserved fire in hearths is known from many sites in southern Africa (Bentsen 2014; Wadley 2015).
-This evidence for controlled fire in the Middle Stone Age (MSA) of southern Africa between ~250 – 30ka is instructive because it is predominantly found in caves and rockshelters.
-These include the multiple, stacked hearths at Klasies River Mouth, 106ka (Morrissey et al. 2023), and Pinnacle Point, 127ka (Marean et al. 2007).
+By contrast, evidence for kindled and conserved fire in hearths is known from many sites in southern Africa from the Middle Stone Age (MSA) between ~250–30ka (Bentsen 2014; Wadley 2015).
+This is predominantly found in caves and rockshelters, including the multiple, stacked hearths at Klasies River Mouth, 106ka (Morrissey et al. 2023), and Pinnacle Point, 127ka (Marean et al. 2007).
 No shelters, pits or other sub-surface features have been found on these well-researched sites.
-Florisbad Springs, 121 ka (Henderson 2001), is the only open site with evidence for a hearth.
-It was excavated in sediments described as ideal for preservation (Kuman et al. 1999, 1421), but no other artificial structures were found.
+Florisbad Springs, 121 ka (Henderson 2001), is the only open site with evidence for a hearth, but in spite of excellent preservation (Kuman et al. 1999, 1421) no other artificial structures were found.
 At a much earlier date, 476ka, modified logs have been found at Kalambo Falls (Barham et al. 2023).
-While a structure is not claimed on the basis of this evidence it demonstrates that preservation is not a bar to discovery.
+These did not form a structure, but demonstrate that preservation is not a bar to discovery.